farscrl/pledarigrond-api/README.md

-# Pledari Grond - API
+## Pledari Grond - Java API

-This repository contains the code for the Java-API of the Pledari Grond.
+This repository contains the code for the Java API of Pledari Grond, a Romansh language dictionary and grammar resource.

-The code in this repository is a big refactoring of the [old code of the Pledari Grond](https://github.com/plattafurma-libra/pledari-grond/tree/surmiran), witch was based on [Maalr](https://spinfo.phil-fak.uni-koeln.de/forschung/abgeschlossene-forschungsprojekte/maalr-a-modern-approach-to-aggregate-lexical-resources).
+The code represents a significant refactoring of the [original Pledari Grond code](https://github.com/plattafurma-libra/pledari-grond/tree/surmiran), which was based on the [Maalr project](https://spinfo.phil-fak.uni-koeln.de/forschung/abgeschlossene-forschungsprojekte/maalr-a-modern-approach-to-aggregate-lexical-resources).

-## Running the project
+## Running the Project

+### Prerequisites:

-To run the Pledari Grond application, you must run a MongoDB.
-For local development, you can run the `docker-compose.yaml`.
-This starts a docker container with a mongodb.
+* **MongoDB:** A running instance of MongoDB is required.
+For local development, you can use `docker-compose.yaml` to start a Docker container with MongoDB.

+### Configuration:

-All the project configuration can be done in the `application.properties` of the API module.
-There you can also define the password of the admin user.
+Project configuration is located in the `application.properties` file within the API module.
+This file also allows you to set the admin user password.

-## Project structure
+## Project Structure

-It consists of the following modules:
+The repository consists of several modules:

-### api
-The API-module is a Spring Boot application.
-It handles the Web-Requests to the API.
+* **api:** Spring Boot application handling web requests to the API.

-### common
-The common module contains data definitions used by different modules.
+* **common:** Data definitions used across different modules.

-### inflection
-The inflection module has the logic to inflect words (conjugate, create plural forms...) in different Romansh idioms.

-The generation of the conjugations is partially based on a copy of this [Maalr](https://github.com/plattafurma-libra/pledari-grond/tree/surmiran/maalr.conjugator) module.
+* **inflection:** Logic for inflecting words (conjugation, pluralization) in various Romansh idioms.
+Conjugation generation partially relies on a copy of the Maalr's `maalr.conjugator` module.

-### lucene
-The lucene module creates Lucene Indexes of all entries of the dictionary.
-It is used to perform the searches on.

-There are two lucene indexes that are created: one on the hard disk and another one just in RAM.
-Searches are always executed on the index in RAM.
-When the application starts, the index of the hard disk is loaded into RAM.

-This module is heavily based on a copy of this [Maalr](https://github.com/plattafurma-libra/pledari-grond/tree/surmiran/maalr.lucene) module.

-### mongodb
+* **lucene:** Creates Apache Lucene indexes for dictionary data.
+This includes one main index and two suggestion indexes (German and Romansh) for cases where no exact search results are found.
-The mongodb module handles the persistent storage of the dictionary data in a MongoDB.

-This module is heavily based on a copy of this [Maalr](https://github.com/plattafurma-libra/pledari-grond/tree/surmiran/maalr.mongo) module.
+* **mongodb:** Handles persistent storage of dictionary data in MongoDB.
+This module heavily utilizes a copy of Maalr's `maalr.mongo` module.

-### names
-The names module handles the storage of Names (typical romansh firstnames, lastnames, geographical names,...) used for the spellcheckers.
+* **names:** Manages storage of names (typical Romansh first/last names, geographical names, etc.) used by spellcheckers.

-### parent
-The parent-module is parent for all modules in this repository and allows defining common pom entries.
+* **parent:** Parent module for all project modules, defining common pom entries.

-### spellchecker
-The spellchecker module handles the generation of the spellchecker files.
+* **spellchecker:** Handles generation of spellchecker files.